 Diet and Migraine Triggers

-Migraines are often triggered by certain foods and nutrients.
-To determine if this is the case it may be necessary to follow an elimination diet to determine what may be causing your individual migraines.
+Migraines might be triggered by certain foods and nutrients.
+To determine if this is the case, it may be necessary to follow an elimination diet to determine what may be causing your individual migraines.

 Because gluten is a highly inflammatory food protein, especially for those that are already prone gluten sensitivity or allergy, it may be a migraine trigger for some.
 Inflammation is a natural immune response, but a chronic inflammatory state caused by diet can cause migraines alone with other health issues.